Silcrow/math-game/docs/PROMPT.md

+score should not increase per second, but only when the player moved to a card

 Game mode: Collect 3 gold cards to win (beta tester mode, no deck, but random +/-).
 - change victory condition = you still lose if your health bar zeroes, but there's a random chance a card is gold, and if you solved/collected/walked on the gold card 3x you win